colinrubbert/colinrubbert.github.io/_posts/2017-03-28-installing-ruby-on-rails-in-windows-10-with-bash-and-postgresql.md

 ## Installing PostgreSQL

-At this point I'm going to state that the current easiest and most supported database environment that is supported without workarounds with Rails is MySQL.
-That being said nearly every developer and bootcamp I can think of uses PostgreSQL and really that's likely why you are here, how can we use PostgreSQL w/Rails on Windows 10 Bash Linux Subsystem?
+At this point I'm going to state that the current, easiest and most supported database environment that works without workarounds with Rails is MySQL.
+That being said nearly every developer and bootcamp I can think of uses PostgreSQL and really that's likely why you are here, so can we use PostgreSQL w/Rails on Windows 10 Bash Linux Subsystem?

 Well, we can, we just have to do a little bit of working around.
-Instead of our typical route of installing PostgreSQL through the terminal we will have to install PostgreSQL as Windows binary and getting our system to connect to each other.
+Instead of our typical route of installing PostgreSQL through the terminal we will have to install PostgreSQL as a Windows binary and getting our two systems to connect to each other.

 I'll be honest, it's a bit of a pain in the ass but Microsoft is currently working on the issue and hopefully we won't have this issue in the near future.
-They've done good work listening to the community and pushing through the work quickly.
+They've done good work listening to the community and pushing through the work quickly so I'm hopeful.

 Lets download and install the latest stable version of PostgreSQL Windows binary.

-PostgreSQL 9.6.2 provided by BigSQL: [Download](http://oscg-downloads.s3.amazonaws.com/packages/PostgreSQL-9.6.2-2-win64-bigsql.exe)
+*PostgreSQL 9.6.2 provided by BigSQL:* [Download](http://oscg-downloads.s3.amazonaws.com/packages/PostgreSQL-9.6.2-2-win64-bigsql.exe)

 Now that we have the PostgreSQL downloaded, lets begin to install it.

-Following along with the "Setup Wizard" leaving the defaults checked.
+Follow along with the "Setup Wizard" leaving the defaults checked.
 If you want to install the additional packages you can but it's not necessary and we don't need the extra bloat.

-Once you get to the "Password" section setup your password that you want for your `postgres` user account.
-I choose to just have my password be "password" for ease of use in my local environment.
+Once you get to the "Password" section set up your password that you want for your `postgres` user account.
+I choose to just have my password be `password` for ease of use in my local environment.
 You can choose whatever password that you want but you will need to remember it later on in our work.

 **DO NOT USE "PASSWORD" FOR YOUR PASSWORD IN YOUR PRODUCTION ENVIRONMENT!!!**

-Great we got that installed, we got our password set, lets do a quick sanity check to make suer that our Bash Linux Subsystem is connecting to our Windows installation of PostgreSQL.
+Great we got that installed, we got our password set, lets do a quick sanity check to make sure that our Bash Linux Subsystem is connecting to our Windows installation of PostgreSQL.

 Run this command from your Bash terminal.